pivotal/docs-tap/learning-center/getting-started/training-portal.md

 ## Accessing workshops via the web portal

-When an attendee visits the web based portal for the training session they will be presented with a login page.
+When an attendee visits the web-based portal for the training session they will be presented with a login page.
 Since they will not have an account, they will need to instead register.
 From the initial login page, click on the link to the registration page.